 Life with HIV and AIDS can bring up many issues that are hard to deal with.
 When you learn to ask for the help you need, it can make you a stronger person.

 For more information

-Contact your Registered Nurse Care Manager, or call Positive Healthcare's Nurse Advice Line at: (800) 797-1717.
+Contact your Registered Nurse Care Manager, or call PHP Nurse Advice Line at: (800) 797-1717.